mindymallory/PriceAnalysis/10-ForecastingUseSoy.Rmd

-## Ranking Use Categories by Price Sensitivity
+## Price Sensitivity of Use Categories

+Soybeans are a bit different from corn because there are only two use categories that are important, crush and exports.
+The soybean use categories historically have been reliably 50% crush and 50% exports as a percent of supply.
+In recent years, exports have been increasing both nominally and as a percent of supply.
+So forecasting demand for soybeans has largely become a matter of forecasting soybean exports.

+Recently, with the rise of South American soybean (and corn) production forecasting exports is a matter of balancing the price of U.S soybeans compared with the price of South American soybeans and the raw demand from our trading partners.
+China has become the major player in this space, accounting for most of the recent increase in U.S. soybean exports.
+Exports of U.S. soybeans to China now make up roughly half of all U.S. soybeans exported.

-## Forecasting Use Categories During the Marketing Year - Pace of Use Approach
+## Forecasting Use of Soybeans

 As we mentioned in chapter 7, keeping track of how much soybeans have been used to date in each category is a useful exercise to determine a reasonable forecast for different use categories of soybeans.
 As was true for corn, information about the pace of use in each category must be obtained from different sources within the USDA.

 Soybeans exports can be followed during the marketing year by following the [GIPSA]() and [FAS Export Reporting System]() as was identified for corn exports in Chapter 7.
-Also, as idenfied in Chapter 7 is is useful to tracking [Cattle on Feed](http://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1020), [Hogs and Pigs](http://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1086), and the [Poultry Slaughter](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1131), specifically because livestock numbers contribute to demand for soybean meal, which in turn contributes to crush demand.
+Also, as identified in Chapter 7 is is useful to tracking [Cattle on Feed](http://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1020), [Hogs and Pigs](http://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1086), and the [Poultry Slaughter](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1131), specifically because livestock numbers contribute to demand for soybean meal, which in turn contributes to crush demand.

-## Readings